NBB0731/hydro-ctgssm/README.md

 Reference implementation and frozen results for the study:

-> Hydrological graph learning under sparse global monitoring reveals cross-basin failure boundaries and chemistry-limited phosphorus control
+> > Hydrological graph learning under sparse global monitoring reveals cross-basin failure boundaries and chemistry-limited phosphorus control
-> Yanan Zhao, Hao Liu (corresponding author)
-> *Water Research* (submitted)

 ---

 ## What this repository contains